12 Questions for Choosing a Pharmacy

 - Any problems or reactions you have had to any medications, supplements or herbal remedies.

 - Any medical problem you have, even if you’re not currently taking any medicine to treat it.

 Picking up a Prescription

 WHN TIP – Double-check: Before you pay, compare the name, strength and instructions with the information your doctor provided to you.
 Errors do occur, pointed out a report from the FDA.)

 Always ask these questions.
 (What You Need to Know About Your Medications has more tips.)

 - Will this medication interact with anything that I am currently taking?

 - How often do I take this medication (“Every four hours” is NOT the same as “Four times a day”.)

-- What are potential side effects?
+- What are the potential side effects?
 Which ones are serious enough for a call?